NateEag/nateeag.com/pages/software/ideas.md

 In tandem with this, I would like some tools that can analyze the data locally on my system to show me the big-picture trends.

+## Open Source GPS Track Analyzer

+Runners and walkers often use proprietary programs to record their ambulation and analyze it for data points like average speed, distance covered, estimated calories burned, and the like.

+Those programs usually store user data on remote servers.
+That means the users have little control over the data, which could easily be stolen by or sold to third parties (like health insurance companies) against the users' will.

+I would like to have a program that analyzes GPS track files for similar purposes.
+I would like it to work locally on the computer where the data are stored, so that the user can maintain control of their personal data while still gaining insight into the details of their walking and running routines.